-I had a very nice two-room cottage with a big, comfortable bed and a huge bathroom for accommodations for my visit.
+I had a very lovely two-room cottage with a big, comfortable bed and a massive bathroom for accommodations for my visit.

 Evenings were spent with everyone over appetizers, then great dinners, drinks, and conversation.
 I enjoyed Castle Lite and SA red wines.
 And no TV for almost two weeks was a big plus!

 Rob Bowker had arrived the evening before and offered to be the Land Cruiser driver and help with spotting.
 This was a big plus.